sail-sg/envpool/docs/pages/env.rst

 Bazel Header
 ~~~~~~~~~~~~

-Most of the time, just directly include the following things at the top of
+Most of the time, directly include the following things at the top of BUILD:
-BUILD:
 ::

     load("@pip_requirements//:requirements.bzl", "requirement")